Great Mosque of Touba

 The Great Mosque of Touba (الجامع الكبير في توبا; Grande Mosquée de Touba) is a mosque in Touba, Senegal.
-It was founded by Ahmad Bamba in 1887 and completed in 1963.
+It was founded by Ahmadou Bamba in 1887 and completed in 1963.
 Bamba died in 1927 and was interred inside the mosque.
 Since his death the mosque has been controlled by his family.
 It is the largest building in the city and, prior to the construction of the Massalikoul Djinane Mosque in 2019, was one of the largest mosques in Africa, with a capacity of 7,000 worshipers.
 It is the site of a pilgrimage, the Grand Magal of Touba.

 It is the home of the Mouride Brotherhood, a Sufi order, thus making it important to that order.

 History

 The construction of the great mosque at Touba was conceived in the final years of Ahmad Bamba's life, around 1924–27.
 He also chose it as the location for his tomb.
 Senegal's French colonial rulers agreed to the scheme in 1926, albeit after some hesitation.
 Construction was delayed because of the misappropriation of the first round of funds and then, under the direction of Mamadu Mustafâ Mbacke, Bamba's son and successor, proceeded very slowly.
 In 1932, the foundations were completed; work paused in 1939–1947; and the building was inaugurated in 1963.
 Mamadu Mustafâ was also entombed there.